17th Infantry Division "Pavia": Operation Crusader

 On 18 November 1941 the British Operation Crusader commenced and on 19 November a column of British tanks tried to move westwards towards the track that ran up from Bi’r al Ghabī to Al Adm but encountered infantry of the Pavia and were forced to turn back.
 On 23 November 1941 the British 70th Infantry Division, supported by 60 tanks broke through the line of the nearby 25th Infantry Division "Bologna".
 The Pavia helped to contain the breakthrough.
 On 27 November, the 19th New Zealand Battalion leading the 6th New Zealand Brigade, finally linked up with the British 70th Infantry Division at El Duda., weakening the position of the Pavia.
 Further British attacks were launched on the positions of the Pavia from 3 to 4 December 1941.
 On 4 December, Rommel ordered a withdrawal to the Gazala Line, which entailed giving up Tobruk.
 During the withdrawal, the Pavia served as a rearguard at El Adem where it managed a brief but competent defense.
 The rearguard action continued from 7 until 16 December 1941.
 The Pavia's rearguard was annihilated on 14 December 1941, when the 22nd New Zealand Battalion encountering weak resistance, apart from two brief counterattacks, and under the cover of darkness took the rearguard's position and 382 Italian prisoners at a cost of 3 killed and 27 wounded.
-On 15 December, the bulk of the Pavia fought on the Gazala Line against the 2nd New Zealand Division and Polish Carpathian Rifle Brigade, managing to hold its line after a poor initial beginning (with the loss of some hundreds of prisoners), allowing a strong Italian and German armored force to counter-attack and overrun the 1st Battalion, The Buffs, (Royal East Kent Regiment).
+On 15 December, the bulk of the Pavia fought on the Gazala Line against the 2nd New Zealand Division and Polish Carpathian Rifle Brigade, managing to hold its line after a poor initial beginning (with the loss of some hundreds of prisoners), allowing a strong Italian and German armored force to counter-attack and overrun the 1st Battalion, the Buffs.

 From this point on the retreat of the Axis forces quickened.
 On 17 December 1941 the Pavia fought at Timimi 70 km west of Tobruk, then on the Mechili–Derna, Libya line.
 The retreat route passed through Marj, Benghazi, and Ajdabiya, finally reaching El Agheila on 24 December, south-west of which the Pavia began to fortify at Bir es Suera on the southern bank of Al Wādī al Fārigh.
 At this point, the British advance was halted due to logistic problems following the rapid advance, giving the Axis forces a quiet time.